-A 'hash' lets you find a record by its key in constant time, regardless of how many records you have.
-Unlike 'sorted' and 'index', a hash has no meaningful order — you use it purely for fast lookups.
-List the key fields in brackets: 'hash<Type[field]>'.
+A hash lets you find a record by its key in the same time whether you have 10 records or 10 million — there is no searching through a list, just a direct jump to the answer.
+Unlike sorted and index, a hash has no meaningful order — you use it purely for fast lookups.
+List the key fields in brackets: hash<Type[field]>.
 Combine a hash with a vector when you want both fast lookup and a stable iteration order.

 struct Keyword {